Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

-The Pyomo master branch provides a Github Action workflow (configured in the ``.github/`` directory) that will test any changes pushed to a branch with multiple virtual machines (mac-os, windows, ubuntu) and multiple python versions.
+The Pyomo master branch provides a Github Action workflow (configured in the ``.github/`` directory) that will test any changes pushed to a branch on multiple virtual machines (ubuntu, mac-os, windows) and with multiple python versions.
 For existing forks, fetch and merge your fork (and branches) with Pyomo's master.
 For new forks, you will need to enable Github Actions in the 'Actions' tab on your fork.
 Then the test will begin to run automatically with each push to your fork.